dagger/dagger/docs/current/cloud/572923-get-started.md

 Before you can integrate Dagger Cloud into your CI process, you need a Dagger pipeline and source code for it to interact with.

-If you don’t have these already, follow the steps below to create an application and its accompanying Dagger pipeline.
+If you don't have these already, follow the steps below to create an application and its accompanying Dagger pipeline.

 :::note
-This guide uses the starter React application and Dagger pipeline from the [Dagger Quickstart](../quickstart/index.mdx) in tandem with a GitHub repository.
+This section assumes that you have a Go development environment.
+It uses the starter React application and Dagger pipeline from the [Dagger Quickstart](../quickstart/index.mdx) in tandem with a GitHub repository.
 If you wish to use a different application or a different VCS, adapt the steps below accordingly.
 :::

 1. Begin by cloning the example application's repository: